-The ‘Campaign for Peace and Mutual Living in Halabja’ is an incredible movement driven by a humanistic response by locals to a complex refugee crisis.
+Starting in summer 2015 the ‘Citizenship, Participation and Peaceful Coexistance’ is an incredible movement driven by a humanistic response by locals to a complex refugee crisis.

 The refugee situation in Halabja continues to be complicated.
 While the Syrian (mainly Kurdish) refugees fleeing the civil war are mostly welcomed warmly, the Arabs who have arrived from central Iraq are met with suspicion.
 Currently Kurdish nationalism is strong and years of suppression under the Arab nationalist regime of Saddam Hussein have not been forgotten.
 Especially here, in Halabja,where during the Anfal campaign in 1988, the Kurdish population was targeted by sarin and mustard gas attacks, between 3,200 and 5,000 were killed or otherwise sustained lifelong injuries and illnesses.